Accessibility in Courses

 Supporting faculty in creating and delivering courses that are accessible to students with disabilities.

-Ensuring that online courses are accessible to students with disabilities is a legal requirement under the Americans with Disabilities Act (1990) and Section 504 of the Rehabilitation Act (1973).
 The University of Louisville is invested in making online courses and materials accessible to students with disabilities.
 To this end, the Delphi Center collaborates closely with the Disability Resource Center to support faculty members in making their courses, both online and face-to-face, as accessible as possible.
+Ensuring that online courses are accessible to students with disabilities is a legal requirement under the Americans with Disabilities Act (1990) and Section 504 of the Rehabilitation Act (1973).

-Making Online Courses Accessible
+Making Online Material Accessible

 The Delphi Center supports faculty in making online course materials accessible for students with disabilities.
 This applies to both fully online courses and online materials used in face-to-face classes.